 You can learn to identify cognitive distortions so that you’ll know when your mind is playing tricks on you.
 Then you can reframe and redirect your thoughts so that they have less of a negative impact on your mood and behaviors.

-The most common cognitive distortions include:
+The most common cognitive distortions or distorted thoughts include:

 - discounting the positive